Evidence Sources and Audit Tests

 When testimonial evidence from an interview is to be used to support audit observations and conclusions, it is good practice to document the interview and to have the interviewee either approve the minutes or confirm in writing (by email or letter) the accuracy of the key statements intended to be used as evidence.

-As explained in the Planning Phase section, public sector organizations must rely on a number of controls to ensure that the financial assurances they receive from mining companies for site remediation are accurate and complete.
-Given the importance of these controls to achieve this objective, it is likely that auditors will test a selection of controls during the examination phase of their audit of financial assurance programs.
+As explained in the Planning Phase section, public sector organizations must rely on a number of controls to ensure that the payments they receive from mining companies for the extraction of mineral resources are accurate and complete.
+Given the importance of these controls to achieve this objective, it is likely that auditors will test a selection of controls during the examination phase of their audit of mining revenues.

 By doing a walkthrough of selected controls, auditors can document that controls have been put in place, but they generally need to do more testing to ascertain whether the controls are effective.
 This type of testing will often involve selecting a sample of transactions or using data mining and analysis techniques to detect anomalies in a large number of transactions.
-Testing the quality of datasets can also be a necessary audit procedure.
-In planning this work, performance auditors should enquire as to whether financial auditors have performed walkthroughs and other detailed testing on financial assurances as part of the audit of the Public Accounts.
+Testing the quality of datasets can also be necessary.
+In planning this work, performance auditors should enquire as to whether financial auditors have performed walkthroughs and other detailed testing of mining revenues as part of the audit of the Public Accounts.

 Depending on the nature and complexity of the IT systems used by responsible departments and agencies, audit teams may need the help of an IT expert to complete their audit procedures.
-In such a case, an IT expert can review IT general controls and validate application controls for the calculation of financial assurances.
+This may be particularly useful when there is a highly automated royalty process in place.
+In such a case, an IT expert can review IT general controls and validate application controls for the calculation of royalties.
+A review of audit trail functions may also help auditors to identify higher risk areas.

 Whatever control testing auditors decide to conduct, they should document all the steps they took as part of the process so that another auditor could replicate their work and arrive at the same conclusion.

-Visits of mine sites or of the regional offices of an audited organization are key to understanding how things work in a country or region.
+Site visits are key to understanding how things work in the mining sector of a particular country or region.
 They give auditors a chance to meet many individuals who have direct knowledge of key processes and to observe first-hand the workings of important systems.
 Site visits can be even more valuable if an audit team is accompanied by an independent expert.

 In terms of evidence, site visits can help auditors to map out processes in detail.
 They may also provide opportunities to test key controls and perform substantive tests of details.
 Finally, they are a good way to obtain testimonial and documentary evidence.